Editor’s note: If you’re new to link building and the role anchor text plays in it, please see our recent post on link building as a primer.

 5. Exact match anchors used to work – but don’t anymore

-After the Penguin update to the Google algorithm it was clear: sites who manipulated their rankings by using exact match anchors had their links devalued.
+After the Penguin update to the Google algorithm, it was clear: sites who manipulated their rankings by using exact match anchors had their links devalued.
 This in turn decreased the rankings of their keywords and many sites saw traffic drops.
-This translated into conversion drops, which equaled drops in revenue. (-$$$$$).
-The graph below shows a post-Penguin drop in page traffic that was likely due to devaluation of exact match anchor links and/or penalties.
-This has reduced conversions by 60 percent and revenue from that keyword by about 75 percent.
+This translated into conversion drops, which equaled drops in revenue.

 Avoiding exact match anchor text is just one of many ways in which we can place links that help avoid traffic and conversion drops.